Visit

 There are many ways to offer your support the community from afar to enrich your practice.

 Generosity lies at the heart of the Buddhist Path and is the foundation for inner cultivation.
-The type of giving that yields most benefit are gifts offered with a serene, joyful heart for the purpose of "beautifying" and "equipping" the mind (with stillness and wisdom) AN:8:31.
-We would very much like to give our supporters the wonderful opportunity to practice generosity (dana) by offering meals and/or other requisites and household items to the resident monastic community (Bhikkhuni Sangha).
+The Buddha taught that the type of giving that yields most benefit is when gifts are offered with a serene, joyful heart for the purpose of beautifying and equipping the mind with stillness and wisdom (AN:8:31).
+We would very much like to give our supporters and Buddhist friends the wonderful opportunity to practice generosity (in Pali, dana), by offering meals and/or other requisites and household items to the resident bhikkhunis.

-Below we offer six ideas for how you can participate in giving, whether you live locally, or far away.
-To schedule any of these or find out more, please email team@anukampaproject.org.
+Below we offer six ideas for how you can participate in giving, whether you live locally or far away.
+To find out more, please email team@anukampaproject.org.

 1. Come for a shared lunch!
-Bring a prepared hot meal to offer for the main meal, which is at 11:00 each day.
-Prepared food can also be brought the evening before for the following day’s meal).
-You can check the Lunch Dana Calendar to look for available dates, and to find out how to schedule an offering or get more information.
+Offer a prepared hot dish for the bhikkhunis' main meal at 11:00.
+You can check the Lunch Dana Calendar to look for available dates, or write to team@anukampaproject.org to request an invitation to join for lunch or to get more information.

-2. Invite the monastic Sangha for a meal at your home, traditionally called a "house dana," or invite them to a restaurant.
+2. Invite the bhikkhunis for a meal at your home or at a restaurant.

 4. Send Gift vouchers.
-This is particularly helpful for our resident community!
+This is particularly helpful for the resident bhikkhunis who cannot use money.
 Example stores include:

-Costa and other cafes (helpful for when the monastics are travelling!)
+Costa and other cafes (helpful for when the bhikkhunis are travelling)

 John Lewis (all manner of things!)

-and other food, home, and hardware stores relevant to the Oxford area.
+and other food, home, and hardware stores in the Oxford area.

-5. Supply Monastery household items.
-The Needed Items List contains various household items that would be beneficial for starting up and maintaining the monastery.
+5. Supply household items.
+The Needed Items List contains various items that Anukampa Grove and the resident bhikkhunis need.

-6. Offer transport and other needs.
-You can always invite the resident Sangha to let you know if there are other items or transportation needed.
-Please let them or our volunteer team (team@anukampaproject.org) know your approximate spending range the time frame of your offer (e.g., £30 available for use within the next 3 months, etc.)
+It is also very helpful to invite the resident Sangha to let you know if there are specific items they need.
+Please let them know by writing to (team@anukampaproject.org) and include your approximate spending range and the time frame of your offer - for example, you may wish to offer £30 for use within the next 3 months.

-We have two WhatsApp Groups for ad-hoc help, called Anukampa Food at the Ready (lunch and food offerings) and Anukampa Hands at the Ready (AFAR and AHAR for short ;-)) that you are welcome to join to receive updates about what the Sangha needs.
+We also have two WhatsApp Groups for ad-hoc help, called Anukampa Food at the Ready (AFAR) and Anukampa Hands at the Ready (AHAR) that you are welcome to join, to receive updates about what the bhikkhunis need.

 4. Offer Funds via a Regular Standing Order

-Standing orders are particularly helpful in allowing us to plan ahead, especially now that our residential community is growing.
+Standing orders are particularly helpful in allowing the Charity to plan ahead.
 If you are in a fortunate position to give more, that is great!
 We sincerely appreciate donations of any amount and invite you to rejoice in your generosity, knowing it is supporting us to spread the priceless Buddha's teachings around the world.

 If you would like to set up a standing order please arrange it with your bank using the following details: